A topic from the subject of Titration in Chemistry.

 Spectrometers

 Spectrometers are used to measure the absorption or emission of electromagnetic radiation.
-There are many different types of spectrometers, each of which is designed to measure a particular range of wavelengths.
+There are many different types of spectrometers, each designed to measure a particular range of wavelengths.

 Sample Preparation

-The sample to be analyzed must be prepared in a way that allows the spectrometer to measure the absorption or emission of radiation.
+The sample to be analyzed must be prepared to allow the spectrometer to measure the absorption or emission of radiation.
 This may involve dissolving the sample in a solvent, or vaporizing the sample.

 UV-Vis Spectroscopy